djg2018/dcc_git_training/devops/README.md

 The documentation available under this file, will inform the user on what are the contents of this foler and its purposes.

-This new line addition to show what "git diff" command does.
+This file is to demo new Git Batch students.